JohnnyChin/johnnychin.github.io/README.md

+## Welcome to My Portfolio

+This page is about myself, my hobbies etc. Credits to **@codeforasia** and **@frae91** (Telegram) for helping me set up this page!
+The Navbar is created thanks to Frae's input!

+#### Overview

+A brief description of myself

+#### Attributes/Features

+Lists of my hobbies, attributes, and skillsets.

+When I was creating this section, I wanted to show my personal progress in the 'skillset' section.
+Drwaing inspiration from what my friend Adil did, I made use of the Bootstrap utility 'progress' to achieve this.

+#### Gallery

+Articles that are really interesting, so I thought why not share them on my page?

+#### Gallery

+A sneak peek into my personal projects, my favourite sites, etc.

+#### Contact Me

+I tried to achieve a PHP-Google Sheet link with the form-submit function, but unfortunately Github only supports static pages, and not other server-side functionalities.
+Nevertheless, for aesthetic purposes, I keep the form-input layout and provide a link to a Google Form in another page to collate submission data.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/JohnnyChin/johnny.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.